NITCbase/nitcbase.github.io/docs/Design/B+ Tree Layer.md

     Also insert `indexEntry` at appropriate position in the indices array maintaining the ascending order.
     - use IndLeaf::getEntry() to get the entry
-    - use compareAttrs() to compare two structs of type Attribute */
+    - use compareAttrs() declared in BlockBuffer.h to compare two Attribute structs */

     if (blockHeader.numEntries != MAX_KEYS_LEAF) {
         // (leaf block has not reached max limit)

         // increment blockHeader.numEntries and update the header of block
         // using BlockBuffer::setHeader().